Oerlikon KBA: History

-During the trials, however, the original American PFB-25 prototypes displayed a number of basic functional deficiencies.
+During the trials, the original American PFB-25 prototypes displayed a number of basic functional deficiencies.
 This prompted Oerlikon to undertake further development work on the KBA.
-The resulting system modifications added functional reliability that allowed the trials to be completed successfully in 1970.
+Oerlikon extensively reworked the original American TRW 6425 design.
+Perhaps the only remaining elements of the original design in the KBA were the 25x137 mm cartridge and the method of blocking the chamber by turning the bolt (a novelty for Oerlikon development, earlier Oerlikon systems having sliding bolts with locking lugs).
+Eugene Stoner's classic automatic gas valve drive from the TRW-6425 cannon was also comprehensively changed.
+The resulting modifications added functional reliability that allowed the trials to be completed successfully in 1970.
 When the first prototype KBA cannons became available, suitable gun turrets had also to be provided.

-Oerlikon extensively reworked the original American TRW 6425 design.
-Perhaps the only remaining elements of the original design in the KBA were the 25x137 mm cartridge and the method of blocking the chamber by turning the bolt (a novelty for Oerlikon development; earlier Oerlikon systems had sliding bolts with locking lugs).
-Eugene Stoner's classic TRW-6425 cannon automatic gas valve drive was also comprehensively changed.

 Oerlikon KBA on VBM Freccia in use by the Italian Army.

 The complete systemcannon, hand-driven turret and ammunitionunderwent detailed firing trials between 1969 and 1971.

 Oerlikon devoted huge development efforts to improve the functional reliability, durability and firing precision of the KBA autocannon.
 In 1971 sufficient progress had been made for the weapon system to fulfill the strict specifications laid down and for large-scale deliveries to the Netherlands to begin.

 In 1977, due to an internal decision, the US Army selected the externally-powered Hughes M242 from Hughes Helicopters Ordnance Division as the Bushmaster.
 The M242 became the autocannon for the Army's new IFV.

-Within the framework of the product support service Oerlikon improves the product and adapts it regularly to the latest requirements.
-An important step forward was made in 1982/83 when the ammunition penetration performance range of the 25 mm APDS-T (sub-caliber) round was increased 150% from 1000 to 2500 m.
+Within the framework of their product support service Oerlikon regularly improves the gun and ammuntion, and adapts them to the latest requirements.
+An important step forward was made in 1982/83 when the range at which the 25 mm APDS-T (sub-caliber) round achieves its specified performance was increased by 150% from 1000m to 2500m.